DDoSPedia is a glossary that focuses on network and

 ).
 A denial of service attack generates high or slow rate attack traffic exhausting computing resources of a target, therefore preventing legitimate users from accessing the website.

 Denial-of-Service/DoS attacks affect enterprises from all sectors (e-gaming, Banking, Government etc.), all sizes (mid/big enterprises) and all locations.
 They target the network layer and up to the application layer, where attacks are more difficult to detect since they could easily get confused with legitimate traffic.

 There are several types of denial of service attacks.
-A (non-distributed) DoS attack is when an attacker uses a single machine's resources to exhaust those of another machine, in order to prevent it from functioning normally.
+Non distributed DoS attacks are when an attacker uses a single machine's resources to exhaust those of another machine, in order to prevent it from functioning normally.
 Large Web servers are usually robust enough to withstand a basic denial of service attack from a single machine without suffering performance loss.
-A DoS attack famous variant is the
+A famous variant is the